sylv/apollo/README.md

-> **Warning**
+> [!WARNING]
-> Apollo works, but with edge cases it can struggle a lot.
-I'm working on a different and more general approach using machine learning that can handle any path and extract clean, usable metadata but that's gonna take awhile.
-In the meantime, it does fine for most formats.
+> Apollo works, but with edge cases it can struggle a lot, a limitation of using regex for such varied inputs.
+I decided to use a [NER+regex hybrid approach](https://github.com/sylv/lyra/blob/ec0baf71119c10f33b10ab4b4a93b1a0a831076c/crates/lyra-parser/src/lib.rs) for similar parsers which works far better.
+I doubt anyone uses apollo but if you do, keep using it, its fine, it just fails on obscure edge cases.
+If you want something better, AI™

 # apollo